jump-cellpainting/datasets/manifests/src/README.md

 bash manifests/src/update_etags.sh manifests/profile_index.csv| sponge manifests/profile_index.csv
 ```

 Note: If using Nix, all dependencies are already included in the flake at the root folder.
-Simply run `nix develop` before the above command.
+Simply run `nix develop --extra-experimental-features nix-command --extra-experimental-features flakes` before the above command.

 ## Commit changes